kyma-incubator/compass/components/system-broker/README.md

 ## Development

+### Local

-System broker can be rum locally by the run.sh script:
+The System Broker component can be run locally using the `run.sh` script.

 ```bash
 ./run.sh
 ```

-By default, the system broker API is accessible at `locahost:8080/broker`. **Authorization** and **X-Broker-API-Version** headers should be added.
-The following token canbe used for authorization:
+By default, the System Broker API is accessible at `locahost:8080/broker`.

+Calls made to the API should provide **Authorization** and **X-Broker-API-Version** headers.
+The following token can be used for authorization:

 `eyJhbGciOiJub25lIiwidHlwIjoiSldUIn0.eyJzY29wZXMiOiJhcHBsaWNhdGlvbjpyZWFkIGF1dG9tYXRpY19zY2VuYXJpb19hc3NpZ25tZW50OndyaXRlIGF1dG9tYXRpY19zY2VuYXJpb19hc3NpZ25tZW50OnJlYWQgaGVhbHRoX2NoZWNrczpyZWFkIGFwcGxpY2F0aW9uOndyaXRlIHJ1bnRpbWU6d3JpdGUgbGFiZWxfZGVmaW5pdGlvbjp3cml0ZSBsYWJlbF9kZWZpbml0aW9uOnJlYWQgcnVudGltZTpyZWFkIHRlbmFudDpyZWFkIiwidGVuYW50IjoiM2U2NGViYWUtMzhiNS00NmEwLWIxZWQtOWNjZWUxNTNhMGFlIn0.`